 - Consider what questions your council member might ask and pull together some links of fact sheets and resources you can share.
-In many cases, your job is not to convince your council member that she or he should support the resolution, but instead to convince your council member that she or he can and that doing so will help her or him tremendously in the eyes of the electorate. - Choose from our list of factsheets and resources, including sample resolution language here and resolutions passed in other cities here.
+In many cases, your job is not to convince your council member that she or he should support the resolution, but instead to convince your council member that she or he can and that doing so will help her or him tremendously in the eyes of the electorate. - Choose from our list of factsheets and resources, including sample resolution language here.